mynk-tmr/notes/ReactJS/Intermediate.md

   />
 ```

-#### Render Props
+#### Render Prop

-- are functions props which render JSX using inputs.
+- A prop whose value is a function that render JSX using inputs.
 - implement the pattern "child as a function"
 - helps to move part of rendering logic to parent